Nirvana (band): 1994–1996: Death of Cobain and disbandment

-Conflicts with Love (1997–2006)
+1997–2005: Conflicts with Courtney Love

-In 1997, Novoselic, Grohl, and Love formed the limited liability company Nirvana LLC to oversee Nirvana projects.
+In 1997, Novoselic, Grohl and Love formed the limited liability company Nirvana LLC to oversee Nirvana projects.
 A 45-track box set of Nirvana rarities was scheduled for release in October 2001.
 However, shortly before the release date, Love filed a suit to dissolve Nirvana LLC, and an injunction was issued preventing the release of any new Nirvana material until the case was resolved.
 Love contended that Cobain was Nirvana, that Grohl and Novoselic were sidemen, and that she had signed the partnership agreement originally under bad advice.
 Grohl and Novoselic countersued, asking the court to remove Love from the partnership and to replace her with another representative of Cobain's estate.

 The day before the case was set to go to trial in October 2002, Love, Novoselic, and Grohl announced that they had reached a settlement.
 The next month, the best-of compilation Nirvana was released, featuring the previously unreleased track "You Know You're Right", the last song Nirvana recorded.
 It debuted at number three on the Billboard album chart.
 The box set, With the Lights Out, was released in November 2004.
 The release contained early Cobain demos, rough rehearsal recordings, and live tracks.
 An album of selected tracks from the box set, Sliver: The Best of the Box, was released in late 2005.

+2006–present: Further reissues and reunions

-In April 2006, Love announced that she was selling 25 percent of her stake in the Nirvana song catalog in a deal estimated at $50 million.
-The share of Nirvana's publishing was purchased by Primary Wave Music, which was founded by Larry Mestel, a former CEO of Virgin Records.
-Love sought to assure Nirvana's fanbase that the music would not simply be licensed to the highest bidder: "We are going to remain very tasteful and true to the spirit of Nirvana while taking the music to places it has never been before".
+In April 2006, Love sold 25 percent of her stake in the Nirvana song catalog to Primary Wave for an estimated $50 million.
+She sought to assure Nirvana's fanbase that the music would not simply be licensed to the highest bidder: "We are going to remain very tasteful and true to the spirit of Nirvana while taking the music to places it has never been before."